TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 31/Ezekiel 31.6.md

 ---

-All the birds of the heavens made their nests in its boughs; and under its branches did all the beasts of the field bring forth their young; and under its shadow dwelt all great nations.
+All the birds of the sky made their nests in its boughs; and under its branches did all the animals of the field bring forth their young; and under its shadow lived all great nations.